vssrcj/tournament-results/README.md

 ### Tournament functionality

-* The method *swissPairings* will return a list of the next round of matchups
+* The method *swissPairings* will return a list of the next round of matchups.
-* There are no rematches
+* There are no rematches.
 * There needn't be an even amount of players.
-If so, a single player will receive a bye each round, that counts as a win (but not a match played)
+If so, a single player will receive a bye each round that counts as a win (but not a match played).
-* Draws are possible, it just needs to be added to the optional parameter in *reportMatch*
+* Draws are possible, it just needs to be added to the optional parameter in *reportMatch*.
 * Players are ranked according to wins, then opponent match wins
-* A single tournament is supported per turn
+* A single tournament is supported per turn.